-On 7 June 2023, the Section 151 Officer issued WBC with a Section 114 Notice in response to the unprecedented financial challenges facing WBC.
+On 7 June 2023, the Section 151 Officer issued WBC with a Section 114 Notice in response to the unprecedented financial challenges facing the authority.

-The notice was required because the council's expenditure was likely to exceed the financial resources available, and therefore it could no longer balance its budget for the remainder of the financial year and subsequent years.
+The notice is required because the expenditure of the council is likely to exceed financial resources available, and therefore it can no longer balance its budget for the remainder of the financial year and subsequent years.

 The council faces an extremely serious financial shortfall owing to its historic investment strategy that has resulted in unaffordable borrowing, inadequate steps to repay that borrowing and high values of irrecoverable loans.